onewelcome/ios-example-app/README.md

 1. Copy libOneginiSDKiOS-5.xx.xx.a binary and Headers folder to ./OneginiExampleApp/OneginiSDK folder.
 This path is relative to the project file.
 2. In Xcode, make sure the binary and headers are added to the `Framework/OneginiSDK` group.
 If not, add them.

+### Setup the Cocoapods dependencies
+1. Run `pod install` to correctly setup the Cocoapods dependencies
+2. Make sure that you open the project referring to `OneginiExampleApp.xcworkspace` in Xcode or AppCode.

 ## Providing token server configuration
 The example app is already configured with the token server out of the box.